 The Worldpay virtual terminal accepts all major payment types, and the monthly fee option gives access to multiple users on one account.

 How long will it take to receive funds?

-Again there is a real lack of transparency with regards to how quickly you can expect to receive your funds.
-The advice from Worldpay’s own site states that, ‘dependent upon the acquisition method used, your account could be remitted in a matter of days’.
-This may work for businesses with a good cash flow, but isn’t such good news for those which rely on money clearing as soon as possible.
+Again, there is a real lack of transparency with regards to how quickly you can expect to receive your funds.
+The advice from Worldpay’s own site states that “dependent upon the acquisition method used, your account could be remitted in a matter of days”.
+This may work for businesses with a good cash flow, but isn’t such good news for those who rely on money clearing as soon as possible.

-If you choose Worldpay for your payment processing requirements then you may be asked to commit to a fixed term contract.
-Again this may vary from business to business, but typically contracts with Worldpay are around 18 months long, after which it will be automatically renewed unless the 90 day notice period is activated.
+If you choose Worldpay for your payment processing requirements, you may be asked to commit to a fixed-term contract.
+Again, this may vary from business to business, but typically, contracts with Worldpay are around 18 months’ long, after which it will automatically be renewed unless the 90-day notice period is activated.

-If during that time you decide that Worldpay isn’t right for you after all then check your contract carefully.
+If during that time you decide that Worldpay isn’t right for you after all, check your contract carefully.
 There is almost always a penalty for cancellation within the contract period.

-Worldpay is trying to become leaner, less bureaucratic and offer more flexible packages.
-The virtual terminal offerings has gotten more attractive for some customers.
+Worldpay is trying to become leaner, less bureaucratic and offer more flexible packages, but it’s clear from customer reviews that there is still a long way to go.
+Compared to past packages, the virtual terminal offerings have got more attractive for some customers.

-It’s safe to say that there are many reasons why Worldpay is the UK’s leading payment processor, but this doesn’t automatically mean it is the right choice for a virtual terminal for your business.
+It’s safe to say that there are reasons why Worldpay is the UK’s leading payment processor, but this doesn’t automatically mean it’s the right virtual terminal for your business.
 Get an idea of what kind of package (above) is right for you, and request competitive rates.